Start an Other Telecommunications Services Business in Dubai

 Step 3: Obtain initial approval and select your office or flexi-desk package

-Step 4: Pay licence and registration fees
+Step 4: Pay license and registration fees

 Step 6: Apply for residence visas for shareholders and employees